License GuideSOC 29-1224

 Read more

 Practicing radiology without an active license violates state law across the country.
-Those caught face civil fines and must return any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in certain states, though sentences are typically brief.
-The consequences extend beyond financial penalties to potential legal liability and loss of professional standing.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+Repeat offenses can result in criminal charges in certain states, though initial violations typically trigger financial penalties rather than jail time.

 Career Outlook